Remote control

 2. onRemoteControlStatus: Triggered when the remote control status changes.
 This applies to the local user either requesting remote control, controlling the remote user, or is being controlled by a remote user.

-CanRequestControl // Local user can enable the remote control
+ZoomVideoSDKRemoteControlStatus_CanRequestControl // Local user can enable remote control.

-GotControl // Local user got control when remote control begins
+ZoomVideoSDKRemoteControlStatus_GotControl // Local user got control when remote control begins.

-LostControl // Local user lost control when remote control ends
+ZoomVideoSDKRemoteControlStatus_LostControl // Local user lost control when remote control ends.

-ControlStart // Local user start controlling remotely another user
+ZoomVideoSDKRemoteControlStatus_ControlStart // Local user started controlling another user remotely.

-ControlStop // Local user stop controlling remotely another user
+ZoomVideoSDKRemoteControlStatus_ControlStop // Local user stopped controlling another user remotely.

-GiveControlTo // Local user gave remote control access to an user
+ZoomVideoSDKRemoteControlStatus_GiveControlTo // Local user gave remote control access to a user.

-ControlRevoked // Local user revoked remote control access to an user
+ZoomVideoSDKRemoteControlStatus_ControlRevoked // Local user revoked remote control access from a user.

-ControlledBy // Local user is being remotely controlled by an user
+ZoomVideoSDKRemoteControlStatus_ControlledBy // Local user is being remotely controlled by a user.

-NotControlled // Local user is not remotely controlled by an user
+ZoomVideoSDKRemoteControlStatus_NotControlled // Local user is not remotely controlled by a user.

 virtual void onRemoteControlStatus(